-The Goths: A Forgotten Ancient People of the North
+The Goths: The History Of A Forgotten Ancient People Of The North

 Historical background (ancient history/early medieval history)

 The Goths were a Germanic-speaking population of Northern Europe who considerably contributed (alongside other Germanic and Slavic peoples of the Migration period) to the fall of the Western Roman Empire in the 5th century AD.

 Their geographic origins are rather debated by many contemporary historians.
 Although it is clear that they spoke the Gothic language (which used a script akin to the Old Norse futhark), their precise place of origin remains quite controversial to these days.